hmbarros/CS50-Function-Plotter/Function Plotter.txt

 def modular():
     while True:
-        print("Modular Function!\n Modular function works with other functions, choose one of then to continue:") print("1 - 1º Degree Functions")
+        print("Modular Function!\n The modular function works with other functions, choose one of then to continue:") print("1 - 1º Degree Functions")
         print("2 - 2º Degree Functions")
         print("3 - Sinusoidal Function")